How To Make Mushroom Chocolates: A Guide

 FROM OUR PARTNER: Want to Save Money in the Long Run?
 Get Your Own Mushroom Grow Kit Here

 When making mushroom chocolates, you don’t want to guess your shrooms dosage.
-Doing so could either land you with an underwhelming trip, an overwhelming trip, or worse, a “bad trip“.
+Doing so could either land you with an underwhelming, overwhelming, or difficult trip.

 Using scales, you can measure out 1g of mushrooms for each piece of chocolate.
 This is an easily divisible low dose.
 One piece would give you a mild trip, two pieces a moderate strength trip, and more than that would be a strong trip.